 How does the Innovation Fund work?

 Approved courses and programs are evaluated at established milestones (typically annually for three years).
-Successful programs are then integrated into the high school curriculum, while ongoing costs are taken over by the Town of Brookline.
+Selected programs are then integrated into the high school curriculum, while ongoing costs are taken over by the Town of Brookline.

 Since 1998, the BHS Innovation Fund has launched 30+ programs, including: